joist-orm/joist-orm/docs/docs/features/tagged-ids.md

 console.log(a.id);
 ```

-Even though in the database the `authors.id` column is still an auto-increment integer and, for this Author, the database value really is `1`.
+In the database, the `authors.id` column is still an auto-increment integer and really the int value of `1` for this row, Joist has just stringified and `a:` prefixed the value.

-### Rationale
+## Rationale

 There are a few reasons for this feature: